emard/esp32s3-jtag/README.md

     95%    Error: BUG: unknown JTAG command type encountered

-To fix this BUG, use [openocd fork](https://github.com/emard/openocd) patched to work with esp32s3-jtag or or apply [espfix.patch](openocd/espfix.patch) to mainstream openocd and compile
+To fix this BUG, use [openocd fork](https://github.com/emard/openocd) patched to work with esp32s3-jtag or apply [espfix.patch](openocd/espfix.patch) to mainstream openocd and compile